OpenDSA/OpenDSA-stable/RST/source/Glossary.rst

    parameters
       The values making up an input to a function.

+   parent
+      In a tree, the :term:`node` :math:`P` that directly links to a node :math:`A` is the parent of :math:`A`. :math:`A` is the :term:`child` of :math:`P`.

+   parent pointer representation
+      For trees, a node implementation where each node stores only a pointer to its parent, rather than to its children.
+This makes it easy to go up the tree toward the root, but not down the tree toward the leaves.
+This is most appropriate for solving the :term:`UNION/FIND` problem.

    partial order
       A binary relation is called a partial order if it is antisymmetric and transitive.